 COMPREHENSIVE COMPLIANCE PROGRAM

-Emmaus Life Sciences, Inc. (Emmaus) is committed to the development and commercialization of innovative treatments and therapies primarily for rare diseases.
+Emmaus Life Sciences, Inc. (Emmaus) is committed to the development and commercialization of innovative treatments and therapies for rare diseases and those affecting broader populations as well.
 Our commitment is driven by corporate values that focus on integrity, mutual respect and professionalism.

 Building trust among our customers and peers is critical to our success.
 Accordingly, it is important that we conduct our business in compliance with all applicable legal and regulatory requirements.
 Our Corporate Code of Conduct (“Code of Conduct”) is a statement of our fundamental principles of business conduct and ethical standards.
 The Code of Conduct applies to all Emmaus employees and contractors.
 The Code of Conduct requires compliance with federal, state, and local laws and regulations wherever Emmaus conducts business.
 A copy of the Code of Conduct is available upon request.

 In addition to the Code of Conduct, each Emmaus business sector has adopted policies and procedures designed to implement the general principles articulated in the Code of Conduct and in the Healthcare Compliance Program.
 These are corporate policies governing a broad range of topics.
 Included in this broad set of policies are specific policies and procedures that address the major risk areas discussed in the OIG Compliance Program Guidance for Pharmaceutical Manufacturers published by the U.S. Department of Health and Human Services, Office of Inspector General in May 2003 (hereinafter “OIG Compliance Guidance”).
 Our compliance policies are also intended to be consistent with the provisions of the Code on Interactions with Healthcare Professionals published by the Pharmaceutical Research and Manufacturers of America (“PhRMA Code”).